Certified Bank Compliance Officers

 What do I need to do to become a certified bank compliance officer?

 Step 1: Obtain a Bachelor's Degree

-- Consider an internship.
+Consider an internship while you're in college.
 Undergraduates who wish to enhance their professional skills may consider taking part in a banking internship.
 These positions, which may be paid or unpaid, give students the opportunity to apply what they've learned in class to real-life business situations.
 Internships also allow the students to interact with respected figures in the banking industry.
 Students who intern as auditors may have the opportunity to observe and assist bank officials who are conducting compliance audits.